Last update: 17.09.2024 08:34

 In principle, you can deduct the costs of storing the assets from your taxes.
 In most cantons, you can decide whether to deduct the actual costs or a flat rate.

-The effective costs – and only those are accepted by the Canton of Berne – include, for example, custody account costs for your securities and expenses for your current, investment or savings accounts or costs for a tax statement with the income information from your securities.
+The actual costs include, in particular, custody account costs for your securities and charges for your current, investment or savings accounts or costs for a tax statement with the income details of your securities.
 This also includes fees for a safe deposit box or a safe and collection fees for redeeming coupons.
 Negative interest and postage costs for the delivery of statements are also included.

 On the other hand, costs that serve to increase the assets are not deductible.
 This includes transaction costs and any brokerage fees, stamp duties or fees, commissions or EC/credit card fees.
 You are also not allowed to deduct costs for financial, tax or investment advice or for completing the tax return.